Our legacy

 As Director of the Appellate Advocacy Program, Barbara represented the rights of impoverished and indigent individuals in many matters in the Court of Appeals of the District of Columbia involving domestic violence, adequacy of housing, unemployment compensation, and administration requirements related to filing claims for public benefits.
 There she handled more than 70 matters and won several important cases establishing the rights of the poor in areas of housing, public benefits, and domestic violence.

 While at Legal Aid, Barbara was awarded the Rex Lee Advocacy and Public Service Award for Appellate Advocacy (named for the former Solicitor General of the United States) given by Brigham Young Law School, which recognized Barbara as the outstanding appellate advocate for 2008.
-The award was presented by Chief Justice John G. Roberts, Jr. Barbara was also awarded posthumously in April 2014 Legal Aid’s Servant of Justice Award for her word at Legal Aid.
+The award was presented by Chief Justice John G. Roberts, Jr. Barbara was also awarded posthumously in April 2014 Legal Aid’s Servant of Justice Award for her work at Legal Aid.
 Jerry Hartman accepted the award in her behalf.
 His remarks can be found here.

 “As Barbara expressed it to me, echoing the same words of Lyra McKee, the Northern Ireland journalist recently murdered, Barbara saw the poor in America, like the poor in Northern Ireland, having a “poverty of vision” and a “poverty of ambition.”
 Much, much too often Barbara believed mainstream Americans cast a blind eye on their fellow Americans living in squalor who wanted nothing more than the same equal opportunity enjoyed by so many privileged Americans.
 Barbara strove to vanquish that sad image.”